 - Pay the issue fee, get your patent and file a continuing application.

 A continuing application is a refiling of your original application with the USPTO.
 This must be done prior to the issuance of your patent by the USPTO.
 The continuing application has a number of benefits.
-One of the benefits for filing a continuing application may be to seek broader patent protection than what was allowed in your original application.
+One of the benefits of filing a continuing application may be to seek broader patent protection than what was allowed in your original application.
 You can read more about it in FAQ #23 of my book Navigating the Patent System.
-The strategy of filing serial continuing application is referred to as continuation practice.
+The strategy of filing serial continuing applications is referred to as continuation practice.

 There is an ongoing cost for implementing this type of continuation practice.
-In generally, it should be considered for cornerstone technology or products that are significantly profitable and can justify the ongoing costs.
+In general, it should be considered for cornerstone technology or products that are significantly profitable and can justify the ongoing costs.
 However, these ongoing costs can be stopped at any time too by abandoning the continuing application.

-The normal term of a patent is 20 years after filing of the earliest-filed nonprovisional patent application.
+The normal term of a patent is 20 years after filing the earliest-filed nonprovisional patent application.
 In a broad sense, you will be in the patent process because you still need to maintain the patent and communicate with the Patent Office.
-After your patent is granted, you must pay three maintenance fees, one at 3 ½ years, 7 ½ years and 11 ½ years after the grant date of your patent.
+After your patent is granted, you must pay three maintenance fees, one at 3 ½ years, 7 ½ years, and 11 ½ years after the grant date of your patent.
 Otherwise, your patent will expire before its full term is up for failure to pay these required fees.

 For many of my clients, after they find that the patent process has been beneficial to their business, they begin to understand the importance of securing their intellectual property.
-This means getting more patents, registering their trademarks and copyrights and also protecting their trade secrets.
+This means getting more patents, registering their trademarks and copyrights, and also protecting their trade secrets.

 It has been my experience that most products and businesses have some form of intellectual property that they do not recognize that they have and should be protected.
 For example, your business and product may have a trademark.
 The content on your website and the product packaging consists of your copyright.
 You may want to register your copyright at www.copyright.gov.
 Your customer list is your trade secret and should be protected.
 Consult with a patent attorney to determine which additional intellectual property you should protect and how.